boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-node-js.md

     }

     ```
- 8. Create another folder in the desired location and open it in the **Visual Studio Code.**
+ 8. Create another folder in the desired location and open it in **Visual Studio Code.**

  9. To create a new Vue.js project, we need to run this command in the terminal and select the second option.